enyojs/ares-project/hermes/README.md

 * must define an "url" and/or "alternateUrl".
 The url is tried first and can refer either a file stored locally on the filesystem or an http url.
 If the "url" references a file which does not exist the "alternateUrl" is used.
 * can define a "prefixToRemove".
 This prefix must correspond to one or several directory level that must be removed.
 * can define in the array "excluded" a list of files or directories to be excluded when the zip file is extracted.

+### Protocol

+#### Resources

+The default `<pathname>` value is `/genzip`.
+Its value can be changed using the `-P` paraemter in the main `ide.json` configuration file.

+* `<pathname>/templates`:
+	* `GET` returns a JSON-encoded array of all the available project templates.
+* `<pathname>/template-repos/:repo-id`:
+	* `POST` creates a new repo entry with the key `repo-id`.
+The POST body must contain the `url` of the new project template repository.
+* `<pathname>/generate`:
+	* `POST` returns a FormData containing all the files, encoded in base64, of the selected project template.
+		* The POST body must contain:
+			* the `templateId` of the selected project template.
+			* the `substitutions` needed as a JSON stringified object.
+		* It's up to the caller to extract and base64 decode the files to create a new project.
+		In Ares, this is achieved by forwarding the FormData to Hermes filesystem service via a PUT method.

 ## PhoneGap build service